 Private Internet Access (PIA) has a lot going for it, and it could have made the list because of its great download speeds and low latency — features that are both necessary for lag-free streaming.
 Plus, it has servers in 84 countries, making it an excellent option for outsmarting geoblocks and blocklists.

 However, PIA struggles when it comes to actually unblocking streaming sites.
-For example, we couldn’t access Hulu with this VPN provider, while it took more than one try to access BBC iPlayer.
+For example, we couldn’t access Hulu with this VPN provider (read our guide on how to watch Hulu with VPN), while it took more than one try to access BBC iPlayer.
 That’s why PIA didn’t make our top five list.
 However, all in all, it’s a reasonable budget choice.
 Read our PIA review to learn more.

 If this article was a top seven list, VyprVPN would have made the cut.
 When we tested VPNs for speed, VyprVPN clocked in at the third position.
 However, we have a number of concerns about this service.